Founder and Executive Director

 Prior to Brave Step, Emerick successfully started and managed ASPIRE Communications, a team of storytellers that specialized in public relations, marketing communications, digital communications and corporate social responsibility.
 Throughout the nearly 10-year run, the award-winning boutique firm delivered strategic development and execution for organizations and brands like Goody’s Powder, TUMS, DIRECTV, ServiceMaster Clean, NASCAR, and many others.

 A University of North Carolina graduate with a Bachelor of Arts degree in history and political science, Emerick resides in Concord, N.C., with her husband, son and dog.

 Social Media Director (Volunteer)

-A native of Ashburn, Virginia, a Washington D.C. suburb, Kelsey now considers Charlotte home after living here for five years.
-Kelsey graduated from West Virginia University in 2013 with a degree in Sports Management and a minor in Advertising.
+A native of Ashburn, Virginia, a Washington D.C. suburb, Kelsey now considers Charlotte home after moving here in 2013.
+Kelsey graduated from West Virginia University with a degree in Sports Management and a minor in Advertising.
 Kelsey came to volunteer with Brave Step in September of 2017 after spending four years with the Charlotte Checkers as a Group Sales Coordinator and the Director of Charitable and Community Programs.
 This is where Kelsey’s love of community and the non-profit sector began.
 “I love Brave Step because the mission is so strongly believed in by those involved with the organization.
 It’s really an amazing group of people that Crystal has brought together” she says.
+Kelsey’s day job is working as the Special Events Director for the Humane Society of Charlotte.

 Volunteer Director (Volunteer)